How Toxic to Humans is Termite Tenting?

 Termites are wood-eating insects that can seriously damage homes and any other structures made of wood.
 They are similar to ants in size and appearance.
 However, termites do not have the pinched-in waist and bent antennae that distinguish ants.
 One of the most visible signs of termites in your home (besides damage to the wood, of course) is discarded wings during the spring mating season.
 Ants never shed their wings.

-Tenting involves draping the property with a tent and introducing poisons into the tent to kill the termites.
-The process takes two to three days and the residents must carefully follow the exterminator's instructions and find other accommodations during the treatment cycle, which lasts 2-3 days.
+Tenting involves draping termite-infested structure with a tent and introducing poisons into the tent to kill the termites.
+The homeowners must carefully follow the exterminator's instructions and find other accommodations during the treatment cycle, which lasts 2-3 days.

-While there are a few options available to eradicate termites, tenting is often recommended when there is widespread infestation.
-Researchers urge exterminators and chemical producers to find a less toxic treatment to the commonly used sulfuryl fluoride which contributes to global warming and has been linked to human deaths.
+While there are several options available to eradicate termites, tenting is often recommended when there is widespread infestation.
 If tenting is your only option, be sure to work with a licensed, reliable pest control expert experienced in termite tenting.
 Follow his or her instructions and safety precautions carefully.
-Do not return to the property until experienced exterminators have tested the air to be certain that the sulfuryl fluoride concentration has returned to a safe level.
+Do not return to the property for any reason until a professional has tested the air to be certain that the sulfuryl fluoride concentration has returned to a safe level.